steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

 The symbol storage can be mainly in 3 states depending on how the memory is assigned in Kodo.
-In the library we have 2 types of memory assigment for object creation, i.e. we can create a `shallow copy or a deep copy <http://stackoverflow.com/a/184745>`_.
+In the library we have 2 types of memory assigment for object creation, i.e. we can create a `shallow copy or a deep copy <http://stackover flow.com/a/184745>`_.
 For this implementation, we use a deep copy by default and we will only have 2 of them, namely ``A:`` (available) and ``I:`` (initiliazed) meaning that the memory is ready and initialized to be used, respectively.
 Notice that whenever we still have coded packets, we only print zeros.
 In the case of a shallow copy, we might see the ``?:`` indicator that will tell us that the storage has not been assigned.
 This trace feature is useful particularly we you want to debug the decoding process with some known data.

 Finally, try disabling the decoder trace and enable the encoder trace.
 This trace only has the symbol storage feature.
-Simply switch the structs in the encoder and decoder templates, save, rebuild your project and rerun the example with the previous setting, you will only see your data in the encoder.
+Simply switch the structs in the main function, save, rebuild your project and rerun the example with the previous setting, you will only see your data in the encoder.

 Review pcap traces
 ^^^^^^^^^^^^^^^^^^

-As we described earlier, the simulation leaves pcap format files (``wifi-simple-adhoc-*-*.pcap``) in your ``~/dev/kodo-ns3-examples`` folder.
+As we described earlier, the simulation leaves pcap format files (``wifi-broadcast-rlnc-*-*.pcap``) in your ``~/dev/kodo-ns3-examples`` folder.
 You can read these files with different programs like tcpdump or Wireshark. tcpdump is standard on most Unix-like systems and is based on the libpcap library. `Wireshark <https://www.wireshark.org/>`_ is another free, open-source